ue bot icon

 3. Not developing and managing to key performance indicators (KPIs) and failing to make sure that everyone in the organization is on the same page as to what success looks like

-8. Failing to understand that debt responsibly managed creates leverage and that debt improperly managed creates a burden that only compounds as time goes on
+8. Failing to understand that debt responsibly managed creates leverage and that debt improperly managed creates a burden that only compounds over time.

-9. Viewing business development as an expense rather than investment; reaching new customers and/or markets requires $$$
+9. View business development as an expense rather than an investment.
+Reaching new customers and/or markets requires allocating the necessary funds.

 10. Hiring and/or keeping substandard talent that plays a key role in the business; forgetting that “you are your people”